lorenzo-rovigatti/baggianalysis/README.md

 The code can be compiled with the following commands:

-	cd baggianalysis	# enter the ashell folder mkdir build		# create a new build folder.
+	cd baggianalysis   # enter the baggianalysis folder mkdir build        # create a new build folder.
 It is good practice to compile out-of-source cd build
 	cmake ..           # here you can specify additional options, see next section make -j4           # compile baggianalysis.
 The -jX make option makes it compile the code in parallel by using X threads.

 At the end of the compilation the final executable (baggianalysis) will be placed in the build/bin folder.
 If Python bindings are enabled, `make install` will run the `setup.py install --user` command to make the library accessible by the user.